Gold Mountain (toponym): History

 The name "Gold Mountain" was initially applied to California.
 Ships full of immigrants docked in San Francisco to disembark passengers, initially bound for the gold fields, but later to remain in the growing Chinese settlement in San Francisco.
 In the latter part of the 19th century, however, British Columbia also came to be referred to as "Gold Mountain" following the discovery of gold in the Fraser Canyon in the 1857 and the subsequent group of Chinese from San Francisco arriving by boat in June 1858, and further Chinese settlers coming from California and directly from China later on to British Columbia (which they also referred to as "The Colonies of T'ang" i.e. China).
 The term thus broadened to mean "Western North America".
 The gold seekers in British Columbia first went to the Chinatown in Victoria, on the Colony of Vancouver Island, to obtain supplies.
 Victoria was the dominant political and economic centre before the economic ascendancy of Vancouver (which has its own Chinatown), and remains the official seat of political power in British Columbia today.

 Following the California Gold Rush, Australian gold rushes began in 1851, making Australia the 'New Gold Mountain', also referring to Melbourne; Sydney became "Sydney Gold Mountain" (雪梨金山, Syūtlèi Gāmsāan).

 When the United Nations Charter was signed during the San Francisco Conference in 1945, the official Chinese language text referred to the city as "Gold Mountain City" (金山市).

+Within the Sinosphere

+Many places in the Sinosphere bear the name 金山 "Gold Mountain".
+These include (but are not limited to):